Embroidery - Artwork & Digitizing Guide

 Preferred (Vector)

-• Remove effects (glows, shadows, gradients) or include a flat version.
+• Remove effects (glows/shadows) or include a flat version

 Acceptable (Raster)